 Ueda Castle 上田城跡

-The castle of a samurai clan that defeated the Tokugawa hordes twice
+The castle that defeated the Tokugawa army twice

 - Strolling the grounds with an oyaki dumpling in hand